-- 1 ( or ) to Cnts. - 2 Press the Menu Select button directly below Cnts.
-The entries are alphabetically sorted. - 3 ▲ or to the entry you want to add to a call list and press the Menu Select button directly below Optn. - 4 ▲ or to Add to CallLst and press the Menu Select button directly below Sel. - 5 ▲ or to the required Call List and press the Menu Select button directly below Add.
+- 1 or to Cnts. - 2 Press the Menu Select button directly below Cnts.
+The entries are alphabetically sorted. - 3 or to the entry you want to add to a call list and press the Menu Select button directly below Optn. - 5 ➤ or ➡ to the required Call List and press the Menu Select button directly below Add.

-- $\checkmark$ or $\checkmark$ to Cncl to return to the main display for Contacts. - 6 The display momentarily shows Please wait before showing <Entry> added, confirming the addition of the contact to the list. - 7 The radio returns to the main display for Contacts.
+OR - 6 The display shows momentary Please wait before showing <Entry> added, confirming the addition of the contact to the list. - 7 The radio returns to the main display for Contacts.